acmsigsoft/EmpiricalStandards/docs/SystematicReviews.md

 - [ ]	performs analysis through an existing or new conceptual framework (qualitative synthesis)
 - [ ]	uses meta-analysis methods appropriate for primary studies; does not use vote counting
 - [ ]	integrates results into prior theory or research; identifies gaps, biases, or future directions
 - [ ]	presents results as practical, evidence-based guidelines for practitioners, researchers, or educators
+- [ ]	clearly distinguishes evidence-based results from interpretations and speculation<sup>[4](#myfootnote4)</sup>
 </checklist>

 ### Extraordinary Attributes